josephsl/wintenApps/readme.md

 ## Calculator

 * NVDA will no longer announce graphing calculator screen message twice.
 * In Windows 10, history and memory list items are properly labeled.
+This is now part of NVDA 2022.1.

 ## Cortana